bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 1. Ask for 10,000 random integers between 1 & 3 (`https://www.random.org/integers/?num=10000&min=1&max=3&col=1&base=10&format=plain&rnd=new`)
 2. Ask for 10,000 random integers between 1 and 2 (`https://www.random.org/integers/?num=10000&min=1&max=2&col=1&base=10&format=plain&rnd=new`)

-Breaking those URLs down, the parameters are:
+Breaking the query strings in the URLs down, the parameters are:

 * `num` is the number of random integers being requested
 * `min` is the lowest allowed random value